wiiznokes/changen/res/API_REFERENCE.md

 * `--repo <REPO>` — Needed for the tags diff PRs.
 Example: 'wiiznokes/changelog-generator'.
 Already defined for you in Github Actions.
 * `--omit-diff` — Omit the commit history between releases.
+* `--override` — Override the last release if exist, by replacing all the existing release notes.
 * `--stdout` — Print the result on the standard output.